Effective Number Theory: Counting the Identities of a Quantum State: Motivation and Overview

-To arrive at [A], we start with the axiomatic definition of {\em effective number function} (ENF) $\efN[\, \ketpsi , \{ \, \keti \} \,] \!=\! \efN[\W]$, namely a function consistently assigning effective totals.
-To solve [Q] then amounts to finding such $\efN$ and using it to specify the effective number of quantum identities in all situations.
+To arrive at [A], we start with the axiomatic definition of the {\em effective number function} (ENF) $\efN[\, \ketpsi , \{ \, \keti \} \,] \!=\! \efN[\W]$, namely a function consistently assigning the effective totals.
+Solving [Q] then amounts to finding such an $\efN$ and using it to specify the effective number of quantum identities in all situations.
 The subsequent analysis shows, however, that there exists an entire continuum of ENFs.
-Such multitude could render each fixed choice of $\efN$ too arbitrary and its individual value uninformative on its own.\footnote{By construction, each ENF conveys useful information on relations between effective totals in different situations (for different arguments of $\efN$).} Interestingly, this is not the case because it turns out that $\efNm$ is an ENF with absolute meaning.
+This could render each fixed choice of $\efN$ too arbitrary and its individual value uninformative on its own.\footnote{ENFs would still be useful since, by construction, each of them individually conveys a universal comparative information about effective totals.} Interestingly, this is not the case because it turns out that $\efNm$ is an ENF with absolute meaning.
 Indeed, we will prove that $\efNm[\W] \le \efN[\W]$ for all $\W$ and all~$\efN$, making $\efNm$ the unique minimum (least element) on the set of all ENFs.
 Having revealed that the system in state $\ketpsi$ has to be characterized as being simultaneously in at least $\efNm[\, \ketpsi , \{ \, \keti \} \,]$ states from $\{ \, \keti \}$, this result is used in [A] as a basis for the meaningful canonical choice of ENF.
-It should be noted in this regard that the maximal ENF, whose interpretation would otherwise be on equal footing with $\efNm$, doesn't exist (see Theorem~2).\footnote{ The existence of multiple ENFs endows the constructed framework with flexibility to accommodate quantum identity problems more structured than [Q].
+It should be noted in this regard that a maximal ENF, whose interpretation would otherwise be on equal footing with $\efNm$, does not exist (see Theorem~2).\footnote{ The existence of multiple ENFs endows the constructed framework with flexibility to accommodate quantum identity problems more structured than [Q].
 This may entail an additional problem-specific constraint(s) on an ENF, possibly leading to a unique or privileged choice other than $\efNm$.
-However, a generic extra requirement is that the effective total determines the subset of $\{ \, \keti \}$ effectively present in $\ketpsi$.
+However, a generic extra requirement is that the effective total determines the subset of $\{ \, \keti \}$ in which $\ketpsi$ is effectively present.
 For example, in the context of Anderson localization, it is of interest to identify the spatial region effectively occupied by the electron.
-In Ref.~\cite{Hor18D} we will show that $\efNm$ is the only ENF leading to a consistent selection of such {\em effective support} of $\ketpsi$ on $\{ \, \keti \}$.}
+It can be shown that $\efNm$ is the only ENF leading to a consistent selection of such {\em effective support} of $\ketpsi$ on $\{ \, \keti \}$.}